-Practically, architects are trained to work very hard, and to try their hand at a variety of skills – from graphic design to various software and techniques – which means that we are well versed to tackle the day to day needs of a startup as they arise.
+Practically, architects are trained to work very hard, and to try their hand at a variety of skills.
+From graphic design to various software and techniques.
+Which means that architects are well versed to tackle the day to day needs of a startup as they arise.

-But, above all, architects are taught to look at problems differently.
+But, above all, architects look at problems differently.
 When faced with a challenge, we are encouraged to rethink the angle, look at it from a new perspective, maybe even reframe the question in order to propose something that is both smart and novel.

 The building industry is known for being slow to adapt to now technologies.
 How is your experience with this?

-We’ve found designers to generally be early adopters.
+Designers are generally early adopters.
 They are not afraid to try new things and genuinely enthusiastic about finding ways to make their work smarter, faster and more productive.